 Almost always, the cheapest gaming keyboards are membrane models where as expensive units operate using mechanical action.
 What are the two broad categories of keyboards and how do they influence your gameplay?

 Basically, a membrane keyboard has no moving components and rather depends on electrical current between two mushy plastic membranes to register a keystroke.
 Mechanical on the other hand refers to the way typewriters of the past functioned, using a switch beneath every keycap.
-Obviously the latter option is more reliable and works better but it is also expensive to build and operate.
+Obviously, the latter option is more reliable and works better but it is also expensive to build and operate.

-Unless price is a major bottleneck, you should always consider purchasing a mechanical keyboard over a membrane type.
+Unless the price is a major bottleneck, you should always consider purchasing a mechanical keyboard over a membrane type.
 Thing is, a membrane keyboard is your average office keyboard with only a few bells and whistles but it won’t do anything for your gaming experience.

 Basically, mechanical is what you should get in gaming keyboards but then there are several variations available in mechanical type keyboards such as manufacturers, switch types and the sort.
-A popular choice of key switches used by majority of keyboard makers is the Cherry switches (A German company’s product).
+A popular choice of key switches used by the majority of keyboard makers is the Cherry switches (A German company’s product).

 Considered the industry standard, Cherry MX keys are what you should aim for.
-However, if a company does not use Cherry keys then it will use an alternative that operates similar to them.
+However, if a company does not use Cherry keys then it will use an alternative that operates similarly to them.
 Speaking of Cherry MX keys, they come in several versions and are named after colors.
 Cherry MX Red keys are the quietest of the lot and will respond to the softest of touches.
-Brown keys are the most resistant of the lot but don’t make a huge ruckus.
+Brown keys are the most resistant to the lot but don’t make a huge ruckus.
 Blue keys are resistant and noisy.
 Some keyboard makers will advertise that they carry Red, Brown or Blue keys even if they aren’t authentic Cherry MX keys.
 This is basically to tell you the kind of feel and noise levels to anticipate from their keyboards.
-There are other switches too from Cherry such as the Greens that are way more resistant than the Blues and even louder plus the Black that are stiff and shallow.
+There are other switches too from Cherry such as the Greens that are way more resistant than the Blues and even louder plus the Black that is stiff and shallow.
 Another switch type is the Topre switch that is common throughout Japan but not yet popular in the West.
 They have a rubbery feel and are quieter with a complete mechanical system.

 For an avid gamer, mechanical keyboards regardless of the type of keys is a must have.
 They have a tactile response, superior feel and are great for gaming with the correct polling rate and anti-ghosting feature.
 After a while, you will develop a liking for a specific kind of key switch but until you do, just prefer any mechanical keyboard and get used to the click and clank of the keyboards.

-Another point to keep in mind with mechanical keyboards is the subtle variations that keyboard manufacturers have begun introducing to differentiate their ware from the rest of the competition.
+Another point to keep in mind with mechanical keyboards is the subtle variations that keyboard manufacturers have begun introducing to differentiate their wares from the rest of the competition.
 They call these keyboards game optimized and while they use Cherry MX switches, these switches are slightly modified to reduce travel or ensure better triggering.
 Not that there is much difference between the traditional Cherry MX keys and these modified gaming keyboards, but try them before choosing.

 Backlight and Illumination

 An absolute must have, any keyboard you plan on getting should have illumination.
 The type of illumination can vary.
-You will find keyboards that have the full color gamut with separate sections across the keyboard that can light up in a different color.
+You will find keyboards that have the full-color gamut with separate sections across the keyboard that can light up in a different color.
 You will also find a single tone backlighting that has only a few brightness levels.
 It typically depends on the cost of the keyboard.
 For those who type a lot, just having a backlight is a good idea.
-Remember that without light, gaming can be difficult especially since majority of games are best experienced in dim lighting.
-This can make keys hard to find especially with the number of key strokes necessary in certain games.
+Remember that without light, gaming can be difficult especially since the majority of games are best experienced in dim lighting.
+This can make keys hard to find especially with the number of keystrokes necessary in certain games.
 One final consideration with illumination is to check for brightness levels.
 The least you can find is three levels including the off state but try and get something with at least six different levels of brightness.